keithduke/TOM-framework/README.md

 - **Web UI (default)**: `python main.py` starts the API and opens the browser at `http://127.0.0.1:8000/web/`.
 Chat, inspect tool calls, and monitor thinking directly in the browser.
 - **Terminal CLI**: `python main.py --cli [extra CLI flags]` launches the original prompt-toolkit experience.
 Main automatically hosts the FastAPI backend (unless `--api-base`/`TOM_API_BASE` is provided), so the CLI shares the same runtime as PySide/web.
 For legacy direct-core mode, run `python ui/cli/main.py` explicitly.
 - **PySide6 desktop shell**: `python main.py --pyside` runs the Qt window with tray integration while transparently hosting the API in the background.
+Input focus stays in the composer after the app launches and after every turn, so you can continue typing immediately.
 The legacy `python launcher.py` command simply forwards to this mode.

 Every adapter shares the same cache, model runtime, and tooling—they only differ in UI.
+All of them now listen to the FastAPI server’s SSE stream so “thinking”, tool calls, and final responses appear live while a turn is executing.

 ### PySide (Desktop) Features